 Exp 2 DF goes down b/c experiment guaranteed for it to go down

 The common trend is that DF decreases from experiment 1 to experiment 2.
 The major exception is U, which has a higher DF value.
 This is expected due to the change in HNO3 concentration in the iron sulfamate solution as discussed above.
-The rest of the elements have lower DF values because of multiple extraction and back extraction steps.
-Figure 1 shows theoretical DFs as a function of extraction step and volume ratio.
-This shows how DF decreases with increasing the number of contacts.
-Representative DC values corresponding to Pu(IV) and the FPs were chosen to produce Figure 1.
+The rest of the elements have lower DF values because of multiple extraction and back-extraction steps.
+Figure 1 shows theoretical DFs as a function of extraction step and volume ratio for a product with a DC of 10 and a contaminant with a DC of 0.1.
 The number of contacts decreases DF because less and less product is removed with each extraction, while the amount of contaminant removed is approximately equal.

 Figure 1 DFs as a function of volume ratios for the first to fourth contact in TBP.